DevendraDevadiga/u-boot-mdb-output-to-file/README.md

-# Convert U-Boot mdb command output as a TEXT/ASCII file
+# Convert U-Boot "md.b" command output as a TEXT/ASCII file

 Try to load any text file from filesystem to memory